hoelzro/wordle-helper/README.md

 # Wordle Helper

-A web application to help me with Wordle
+A simple single-page application to help filter Wordle words.

+## Usage

+Open `index.html` in a browser.
+Enter letters that must be present, letters that must be absent, and any known letters in each position.
+The page displays how many words from the built-in list match your criteria.